 Taste Profile.
 We think it offers the nectar-like tastes so characteristic of a well-made Dan Cong style Oolong.
 As the leaves slowly unfurl and open, minerals and tastes are released that the tea maker has carefully preserved and shaped.
 With great care, the tea maker has worked the leaf to deliver a tea offering a nectar-like sweetness that is soft on the tongue and lingering.
 The flavor is complex.
 Note, as it will steep multiple times, varying flavors will come forth.

 Brewing suggestions.
 We find this style of Oolong is best infused with water at boiling temperature.
 This will quicken the opening of the leaves and release of their wonderful aroma.
-Use a tablespoon of leaf for 8-12 ounces of water.
+Use a round tablespoon of leaf for 8-12 ounces of water.
 Rinse the leaves briefly and pour off the water.
 Then re-infuse the leaves and steep them for 1.5 minutes and taste.
 If more leaf is used, shorten the steep time.
 Between steeps, drain all water from the leaves and enjoy multiple (5-7) infusions.